N-Channel vs P-Channel. Choosing a MOSFET for Arduino.

 Then why prefer N-Channel over P-Channel?

-You can power your Arduino from the same 12V power source by connecting
+With an N-Channel MOSFET, you can power your Arduino from the same 12V power source

 The negative input of the barrel connector leads directly to Arduino Ground.
 When you are using an N-Channel MOSFET as a power switch, then that is not a problem.
 The Grounds are connected anyways.
-With a P-Channel MOSFET, we can't connect the negative output of the power supply to the Arduino Ground since the 5V pin has to be pulled up to the positive output of the power supply.
+With a P-Channel MOSFET, you can't connect the negative output of the power supply to the Arduino Ground since the 5V power input has to be pulled up to the positive output of the power supply.
 By also connecting the Grounds, you will send 12 volts through the Arduino.

 N-Channel MOSFETs are more efficient than P-Channel MOSFETs.